 But is Snap By Groupon a winner?
 Or is it one of those that’s destined for the ‘dark beyond'… the ‘uninstall’ button?

-There was only one way to find out.
+There was only one way to find out the answers to my questions.
 So I downloaded the app and tried it out.
 Here’s what you need to know.

 What Exactly Is Snap By Groupon Supposed To Do?

 The description of the app, as found in the Google Play store, reads like this…

 “Snap by Groupon is a great way to save money at places where you shop every day.”

 This seemed straightforward enough to me.
 The app has been downloaded over 500 thousand times, and has a 3.8 star rating—which isn’t terrible, but not necessarily ‘awesome’ either.